About This Chapter

 8. How Self-Concept is Affected by Physical Changes of Aging

-Here we will explore the how the changes that occur with older age, including skin, muscle and neurological, will change the self-concept and locus of control for individuals.
+Here we will explore how the changes that occur with older age, including skin, muscle and neurological, will change the self-concept and locus of control for individuals.

 9. Physical Appearance and Sleep Patterns in Late Adulthood